 - Talk to a domestic violence expert.
 See the Local Government and Community Resources section for organizations that can help.
 Or you can call the Ohio Domestic Violence Network at (800) 934-9840.
 They can help you think through all your options.

 - Get a lawyer.
 If you have a low income, you might qualify for legal aid.
-See the Legal Help and Lawyers section to learn more.
+To quickly find your local legal aid use our Find Your Legal Aid tool or go to Legal Help and Lawyers.

 The police can help protect you and your family in the short term.
 A lawyer or domestic violence organization can help make sure you're safe in the longer term.
 For example, they can help you and your family find a place to stay.
 They can also help you file a Civil Protection Order.
 A Civil Protection Order is a court document that can be used to order someone to stay away from you and your family.